Bill Sloan

-Career
+Biography

 Bill Sloan arrived in Canton, New York in the fall of 1952, less than 60 miles from his home town, and immediately made the varsity squad at St. Lawrence.
 Despite the NCAA's rules limiting athletes to three years of eligibility at the time, the Larries were in need of a goalie and Sloan fit the bill.
 He helped SLU to a 12–6 record in his first season, earning the first shutout for the Saints in five years.
 The following year Sloan improved mightily, finishing the year with an 18–3–1 record and helped the Saints tie for the Tri-State League championship.
 Despite their stellar record, Rensselaer was chosen for the 1954 tournament instead, to the surprise of many.
 Sloan was selected as an AHCA Second Team All-American for his remarkable season.

 Sloan was a model of consistency in net for the Saints in his third season, providing the Larries with all the goaltending they needed to produce a 19–3–1 record.
 The Saints won the Tri-State League outright and were selected for the NCAA tournament.
 They faced one of the best offenses in the nation in the semifinal but Sloan held Colorado College to 2 goals, unfortunately, St. Lawrence could only manage 1 of their own and they were sent to the consolation game.
 Perhaps still disappointed with how close they came the night before, St. Lawrence finished with its worst performance on the season, losing 3–6 to Harvard.
 Sloan was again an All-American and made the All-Tournament Second Team.